VoxeLibre/VoxeLibre/mods/MAPGEN/vl_terraforming/API.md

 - [ ] add an API that works on VM buffers
 - [ ] add an API version working on the non-VM API
-- [ ] benchmark if VM is actually faster than not using VM (5.9 has some optimizations not in VM)
+- [ ] benchmark if VM is actually faster than not using VM (5.9 has some optimizations not yet in VM)
 - [ ] improve tree removal